openSUSE/dolly/README.md

     the size of buffers for TCP sockets.

  **-r** <n>
- :  Retry to connect to mode <n> times
+ :  Retry to connect to node <n> times

 CONFIGURATION FILE